 December 16, 2011

-ROME – Captain Charles Ridley, a soldier and top foreign correspondent for United Press International, climaxed an extraordinary career with a worldwide scoop by breaking the news of the 1981 assassination attempt on Pope John Paul II, and was a colourful inspiration for his fellow reporters.
+ROME – Captain Charles Ridley, a soldier and top foreign correspondent for UPI, climaxed an extraordinary career with a worldwide scoop by breaking the news of the 1981 assassination attempt on Pope John Paul II, and was a colourful inspiration for his fellow reporters.

 “Chas” Ridley joined the United Press in London upon demobilisation from the British Army at the end of the Second World War.
 He fought in the Battle of Monte Cassino and was awarded an immediate Military Cross while serving in the 56th Reconnaissance Regiment during the 8th Army’s advance to Cortona.
 Ridley’s first foreign posting for the UP after a spell in London was in Warsaw from 1950-1 where he found himself plunged into the difficult diplomatic atmosphere of the Cold War as Moscow sought to consolidate its hegemony over Poland and wipe out the rump of the Polish Home Army that had survived the Warsaw Uprising against the Nazis in 1944.
 He cemented a lifelong friendship with Poland that had started when he fought alongside General Anders’ Polish 2nd Corps in the front line sangers at Monte Cassino.

-During 48 years of service with UPI as it became, Ridley was a star correspondent for the agency in Budapest, Rome, Paris and Vienna covering the 1956 Hungarian uprising, the Algerian war of Independence, the Prague Spring.
+During 48 years of service with UPI as it became, Ridley was a star correspondent for the agency in Budapest, Rome, Paris and Vienna covering the the Algerian war of Independence and the Prague Spring.
 In many ways apparently the quintessential hard-drinking, hard-fighting and hard-loving foreign correspondent in his youth, Ridley also was a highly civilised operator who spoke fluent French, German and Italian as well as having good Polish and Spanish.

 Ridley developed a passion for Italy during war service and an assignment in the Rome bureau in the 1950s when he savoured the start of the dolce vita era.
 During a famous dinner in Rome for an important United Press client, the Italian news agency ANSA, Ridley reputedly outraged UP vice president Julius Humi by expressing his frank opinion as a soldier of the Italian war effort, declaring "I piss on you Italians."